rama270677/pvslib/README.md

 Older versions of NASALib are available from [http://shemesh.larc.nasa.gov/fm/ftp/larc/PVS-library](http://shemesh.larc.nasa.gov/fm/ftp/larc/PVS-library).

-## Details
-For more information about the installation process and options visit the [installation](http://shemesh.larc.nasa.gov/fm/ftp/larc/PVS-library/installation.html) page.

 # Contributors

 NASALib has grown over the years thanks to the contribution of several people, among them